Documentation

 Step 2: Create a Secret to store a CloudQuery API Key

-Downloading plugins requires users to be authenticated, normally this means running cloudquery login but that is not doable in ECS.
+Downloading integrations requires users to be authenticated, normally this means running cloudquery login but that is not doable in ECS.
 The recommended way to handle this is to use an API key.
 More information on generating an API Key can be found here.

 Once you have a CloudQuery API Key you are going to create a Secret in AWS Secrets Manager to store the API Key.
 To create a secret, use the following command: